vseryakov/backendjs/README.md

 # Requirements and dependencies

 The module supports several databases and includes ImageMagick interface so in order for such interfaces to be compiled the software must be installed on the system before installing the backendjs.
-Not everything is required, if not available the interface will be skipped. also, if ImageMagick is installed already the backendjs will use it instead of compiling internal version of it in place.
+Not everything is required, if not available the interface will be skipped.
+Also, if ImageMagick is installed already the backendjs will use it instead of downloading and compiling it during the installation.

 The list of optional packages that the backendjs may use if available:
+- nanomsg - messaging, caching and pub/sub services
+- ImageMagick - image manipulation
   - jpeg - for ImageMagick
   - jasper - for ImageMagick JPEG200 support
   - tiff - for ImageMagick
 - libpq - PostgreSQL database driver
 - libmysql - MySQL database driver